 Site Engineers audit the STARS network servers and databases to ensure optimal efficiency.
-Engineers work from the two main Sites: Western and Central Virginia.
-Engineers provide technical assistance, maintain the network and are available around the clock.
-Additionally, engineers perform audits, and evaluate and test all new hardware and software.
+Engineers work from the two main sites: Western and Central Virginia.
+Engineers provide technical assistance, maintain the network, and are available around the clock.
+Additionally, engineers audit, evaluate and test all new hardware and software.